I’ve been working on my programming language Wipple recently and it’s starting to come together. Here are some code examples!

 This first one is from enum.wpl

-, which enables the creation of enumerations with associated values and pattern matching:
+, which enables the creation of enumerations with associated values

 use (import "list");